Dry box: Electronic dry boxes

 Electronic dry boxes contain a small Peltier cooler, which removes moisture from the air by condensing it out.
 A control dial is usually provided that permits the user rough adjustment of the humidity level.
 More sophisticated designs link the cooler to a settable digital hygrometer, allowing very precise humidity level control.

 Another form of electronic dry box technology utilizes multi-porous molecular sieve desiccants to absorb moisture.
 This moisture and humidity control technology is renewable without having to replace desiccant and is capable of reaching low humidity (20%RH or less) to ultra low humidity (5%RH or less) levels.
 Generally dry boxes with 5%RH or less is utilized in surface mount technology in order to comply with IPC/JEDEC J-STD-033.
 Desiccants have advantages over Peltier coolers in lower ambient temperatures.

+Nitrogen Dry Cabinets

+A nitrogen dry cabinet (also known as a nitrogen dry box or nitrogen storage cabinet) is a sealed storage enclosure that maintains a low-humidity internal environment by purging the interior with nitrogen gas.
+These cabinets are primarily used in electronics manufacturing to store moisture-sensitive devices (MSDs) such as surface-mount components, printed circuit boards, and semiconductor packages.

+Moisture-sensitive components can absorb ambient humidity, which may cause defects such as "popcorning" — internal cracking or delamination that occurs when trapped moisture rapidly vaporizes during reflow soldering.
+Industry standards IPC/JEDEC J-STD-033 define handling, packing, and storage requirements for such components, including permissible floor life and storage conditions, typically below 5% relative humidity for extended storage.

+Nitrogen dry cabinets displace humid air with dry nitrogen gas, often maintaining relative humidity levels between 1% and 5%.
+Some designs combine nitrogen purging with desiccant-based or electronic dehumidification systems.
+Beyond electronics, they are also used to store optical instruments, camera equipment, laboratory reagents, museum artifacts, and other items sensitive to humidity or oxidation, since the nitrogen atmosphere also reduces oxidation of exposed metal surfaces such as solder pads.